-Since this is a new emissions unit, BE = PE1 = 0 for all criteria pollutants.
+Since these are new emissions units, BE = PE1 = 0 for all criteria pollutants.

 7. SB 288 Major Modification

 SB 288 Major Modification is defined in 40 CFR Part 51.165 as "any physical change in or change in the method of operation of a major stationary source that would result in a significant net emissions increase of any pollutant subject to regulation under the Act."